-This should be used if you wish to make contact with the Primary Principal/ Vice Principal or SENCO.
-This is only in the event that it is something that remains unresolved with the class teacher or is more appropriate to be discussed with the Primary Principal.
+This should be used if you wish to make contact with the Primary Principal/ Vice Principals or SENCO.
+This is only in the event that it is something that remains unresolved with the class teacher or is more appropriate to be discussed with school leaders.
 It must be clearly stated in the email who the intended recipient of the email is.

 Please note that members of the Academy team do not send or reply to emails from their direct email address.
-Emailing directly to a member of staff means that you have circumvented our communication procedures and therefore are at risk of receiving no response.
+Emailing directly to a member of staff means that you have circumvented our communication procedures and therefore are likely to not receive a response.